-Birth Connections also provides support during the often difficult ‘Goodbye contact’ that birth relatives have with their children.
+Birth Connections also provides support during the often difficult ‘Wish You Well Contact’ that birth relatives have with their children.
 This can include the practical aspect of transporting you to and from the meeting, and offering emotional support so that you are able to get through the situation in the best way possible.

-The Birth Connections service is commissioned through local authorities, and is currently available to individuals who live in the Milton Keynes and Buckinghamshire areas.
+The Birth Connections service is commissioned through local authorities, and is currently only available to individuals who live in the Buckinghamshire area.